1220780980/4156_TeamProject/README.md

     - `getAIRecipe(String ingredient)` - returns a recipe with the given ingredient.
     - `searchIngredient(String ingredient)` - searches the repository to see whether a recipe with the given ingredient exists.
     - `getAIRecommendedRecipe()` - returns an AI recommended recipe.
     - `requestRecipe(String prompt)` - sets up a structured output schema and makes an LLM query with the given prompt.
+    - `getUserRecipe(Integer userId)` - returns an AI recommended recipe based on the user's information.
     - `parseRecipe(String json)` - parses the given json object and creates a Recipe object.
     - and a few minor helper functions.
 - Controller: AIRecipeController